-Founded over 60 years ago in 1954 as The Mount Vernon Community Park and Playground Association, Inc., on eight acres of land donated by St. Luke’s Episcopal Church through John E. McPherson, the Park as we know it today sits on 13.2 acres of land located at the corner of Fairfax Road and Lafayette Drive.
+Founded 65 years ago in 1954 as The Mount Vernon Community Park and Playground Association, Inc., on eight acres of land donated by St. Luke’s Episcopal Church through John E. McPherson, the Park as we know it today sits on 13.2 acres of land located at the corner of Fairfax Road and Lafayette Drive.

 The founders and first Board of Directors visualized a “magnificent recreation center and swimming pool at the lowest possible cost for family membership.”
 The site plan included a modern swimming pool, wading pool, sand play area, bathhouse, baseball diamond, volleyball court, picnic area, wide walks, and a large lake stocked with bass and bluegill fish.